Agatha Christie Autographs

 Traded items with a signature of Agatha Christie

-The most expensive item with a signature of Agatha Christie (Signed! - Agatha Christie The Murder Of Roger Ackroyd) was sold in June 2025 for $5,000.00 while the cheapest item (The Secret of Chimneys (Agatha Christie Signature Edition)) found a new owner for $3.95 in October 2023.
-The month with the most items sold (4) was January 2023 with an average selling price of $19.80 for an autographed item of Agatha Christie.
+The most expensive item with a signature of Agatha Christie (Murder Is Easy - Agatha Christie SIGNED First Edition Collins Crime Club 1939) was sold in March 2026 for $18,510.30 while the cheapest item (The Secret of Chimneys (Agatha Christie Signature Edition)) found a new owner for $3.95 in October 2023.
+The month with the most items sold (8) was December 2025 with an average selling price of $52.50 for an autographed item of Agatha Christie.
 Sold items reached their highest average selling price in April 2021 with $699.99 and the month that saw the lowest prices with $4.99 was December 2021.
-In average, an autographed item from Agatha Christie is worth $48.83.
+In average, an autographed item from Agatha Christie is worth $52.43.

 Most recently, these items with a signature of Agatha Christie were sold on eBay - click here for more items.